BZoennchen/supercollider-book/chapters/supercollider/synths/1-ugens.md

 */
 ```

-By multichannel expension one can create a large number of unit generators which in turn generate a rich sound by a few lines of code.
+By multichannel expansion one can create a large number of unit generators which in turn generate a rich sound by a few lines of code.